 Avail yourself of a grief counselor or some close friends who will listen to you, support you, and walk with you through your grief.
 You will want trustworthy persons who will keep confidences and be gently honest with you.
 You may want to ask a friend or family to help sort through things.
 Don't be afraid to ask for help or ask questions.
 There are many grief support groups in communities that you can contact.
 Don't grieve alone.
 Don't make any major decisions that you don't have to right away.
 Outside of funeral preparations, there are very few decisions that have to be rushed.
-If faced with a major decision, talk it over with f
+If faced with a major decision, talk it over with friends and family first.

 The first year is the year firsts.
 Holidays and annual events will be without your spouse.
 These may be difficult.
 If you need time alone, plan for it.
 If you receive invitations from friends take them up on it.
 Spend these times with family.
 While these firsts may be full of emotion and memories, don't be afraid of them.

 Don't feel guilty about beginning to enjoy life again.
 You can navigate these waters.
 Your heart can heal.
 You can live again.